 - You can add fresh herbs to the potatoes if you'd like.
 Rosemary or oregano would be lovely.
 Place a couple of sprigs beneath the potatoes before you add the oil.

 - For a smoother mashed potato, once the potatoes and garlic are removed from the oil, you can blend them in a food processor, fitted with the blade attachment.

 Rustic garlic Confit Mashed Potatoes are crazy delicious!
 Like melt-in-your-mouth and oozing-with-flavor delicious!
 They're an experience.

 And they would be amazing as a part of your Thanksgiving feast!

 Enjoy every single bite!

-- 1 pound Idaho Dutch Yellow Potatoes washed and dried
+- 1 pound Idaho Dutch Yellow Potatoes or Fingerlings washed and dried

 - 2 cups extra virgin olive oil

-- ¼ cup garlic cloves about 1 small head of garlic
+- ¼ cup (about 1 small head of garlic) garlic cloves

+- Season.
 Season generously to taste with salt and pepper.
-(Here's How to Season to Taste.)
+(Here's How.)